SegmentImages

 View Public Application

-The goal of fluorescence in situ hybridization (FISH) is to visualize potential human chromosomal abnormalities or bacterial ribosomal DNA using DNA probes labeled with a fluorescent dye.
-The fluorescence microscope is the tool of choice for this.
+Fluorescence in situ hybridisation (FISH) enables the visualisation of chromosomal abnormalities in humans or bacterial ribosomal DNA using DNA probes labelled with fluorescent dyes.
+A fluorescence microscope is the instrument of choice for this application.

 Transmitted light microscopes